0

 Starburst Nebula

 Starburst Nebula We were thrilled to grow this tomato!
 It is a large, sweet, gorgeous and productive beefsteak.
-The flesh is yellow, streated with bright red.
+The flesh is yellow, streaked with bright red.
 Your sandwiches won’t be the same after you start using this one!
 80 Days Indeterminate

-Sweet Home
+Sweet Italian

 Tanana